raashidsalih/churn-pipeline/README.md

 For this project, the Telco Customer Churn data module which is a sample dataset on IBM's Cognos Analytics platform was selected because it seemed like the best representative considering the difficulty in finding a decent dataset for the use case.

 The dataset is then used to train two models.
 The first is a Gaussian Copula Synthesizer to produce synthetic data with characteristics similar to the original.
 This is done since there is not much data to go around and serves as a rudimentary imitation of data entering the database, The second is the product of using FLAML's AutoML implementation on the data, and its purpose is to predict churn status for a particular user.
-These experiments are tracked using MLFlow for better observability.
+These experiments are tracked using MLFlow for better observability and minIO is employed as an object store for the various artefacts involved.

 The synthesizer model is hosted via FastAPI, while the classifier is deployed with MLFlow model registry, which dynamically exposes the latest "Champion" model for inference.
 Airflow is then used to orchestrate the pulling of data from the Synthesizer, obtaining churn status prediction for said data from the classification model, generating a ULID for each customer, and writing it all to a Postgres database.
-Airflow is also used to trigger dbt afterward to run tests and apply necessary transformations.
+It then triggers dbt afterward to run tests and apply necessary transformations.
+Airflow is used to record model metrics at a regular frequency and also to retrain the classifier.
 The data is modeled after the star schema and is finally visualized as a dashboard using Metabase.
-The various model metrics are also stored and is monitored with Grafana to proactively deal with any problems.
+The various model metrics are stored and is monitored with Grafana to proactively deal with any problems that may arise.

 ![Data Model Diagram](https://raw.githubusercontent.com/raashidsalih/churn-pipeline/main/assets/star.svg)